-NPS policies protect geologic features from unacceptable impacts of human activity.
-These policies also cover products and physical components of geologic processes, which include features such as rocks, soils, and minerals.
+NPS policies protect geologic features from unacceptable impacts of human activity, which also incorporate products and physical components of geologic processes which includes features such as rocks, soils, and minerals.
 Soils in the vicinity of the project sites are dominated by two major soil associations: Tate-Shelocta association and the Tate-Trappist association.
 The predominantly loamy soils range from about one ft in depth on steep hillsides to about four to five ft deep on interstream divides.